arkency/react_flux_alt_immutable_todolist/README.md

 git clone https://github.com/arkency/react_flux_alt_immutable_todolist.git
 cd react_flux_alt_immutable_todolist
 npm install
-npm install -g grunt # You may need the root access for this.
+npm install -g grunt-cli # You may need the root access for this.
 So, login as root or use sudo if that is the case. grunt serve
 ```